No Mercy (2004): Aftermath

 Following No Mercy, the storyline between JBL and The Undertaker ended.
 JBL was then placed in a new angle against Booker T. On an episode of SmackDown!, a six-man tag team match involving Booker T, Rob Van Dam, and Rey Mysterio taking on JBL, Kenzo Suzuki, and René Duprée was scheduled.
 At the time, Booker T being a villain, congratulated JBL with the success that he has accomplished within the company in a segment backstage.
-The tag team match got underway, and JBL was led to believe that Booker was going to betray his tag partners, as Booker warned both Van Dam and Mysterio not to interfere with him during the match.
-The match concluded with Booker pinning JBL for the win, thus turning Booker into a crowd favorite.
-The following week on SmackDown!, Booker defeated Orlando Jordan, JBL's associate, to earn the right to face JBL for the WWE Championship at Survivor Series.
-At Survivor Series, JBL defeated Booker to retain the WWE title.
+The tag team match got underway, and JBL was led to believe that Booker T was going to betray his tag partners, as Booker T warned both Van Dam and Mysterio not to interfere with him during the match.
+The match concluded with Booker T pinning JBL for the win, thus turning Booker T into a crowd favorite.
+The following week on SmackDown!, Booker T defeated Orlando Jordan, JBL's associate, to earn the right to face JBL for the WWE Championship at Survivor Series.
+At Survivor Series, JBL defeated Booker T to retain the WWE title.

-On the October 21 episode of SmackDown!, Paul Heyman requested that Theodore Long schedule a match between Heidenreich and the Undertaker at Survivor Series.
-Long agreed to the match, but informed Heyman that in order for the match to take place, he had to get the Undertaker to sign the contract personally.
-The following week, Heyman met the Undertaker at an undisclosed location where he pleaded his case about Heidenreich wanting to face the Undertaker in a match.
+On the October 21 episode of SmackDown!, Paul Heyman requested that Theodore Long schedule a match between Heidenreich and The Undertaker at Survivor Series.
+Long agreed to the match, but informed Heyman that in order for the match to take place, he had to get The Undertaker to sign the contract personally.
+The following week, Heyman met The Undertaker at an undisclosed location where he pleaded his case about Heidenreich wanting to face The Undertaker in a match.
 The Undertaker signed the contract and warned Heyman he would defeat Heidenreich at Survivor Series.
-At the event, the Undertaker was successful in defeating Heidenreich.
+At Survivor Series, The Undertaker was successful in defeating Heidenreich.

 Following his win at No Mercy, John Cena lost the WWE United States Championship to Carlito Caribbean Cool, who debuted on SmackDown!.
 As part of the storyline, Carlito was given a bodyguard, Jesús, who stabbed Cena in the kidney while at a Boston-area nightclub.
 On the November 18 episode of SmackDown!, Cena captured the United States Championship after defeating Carlito for it.
-Cena later debuted a "custom made" spinner-style title belt in December at Armageddon 2004 in a Street Fight against Jesús.
+Cena later debuted a "custom made" spinner-style title belt in December at Armageddon in a Street Fight against Jesús.